Testing for patterns and structures in covariance and correlation matrices: Linear Covariance Structure Model

 \subsection{Sphericity}

 Sphericity is a necessary assumption in many repeated measurement approaches, e.g., ANOVA.
 Existing test procedures for sphericity can be found in the literature, for example, in \cite{gupta2006}.
 The sphericity of a covariance matrix is satisfied when it equals a re-scaled identity matrix.
 Therefore, it is a special case of a diagonal matrix.
-For this reason, we use a hypothesis matrix similar to $\vC_D$, but with a matrix to check that the diagonal elements are equal.
+For this reason, we use a hypothesis matrix similar to $\vC_D$ of the previous Section~\ref{ssec:diag}, but with a matrix to check that the diagonal elements are equal.
 To this end, we replace $\vnull_{d\times d}$ in the definition of the previous section's hypothesis matrix with $\vP_d=\vI_d-\veins_d\veins_d^\top/d$, where $\veins_d \in \R^d$ is the vector with ones in each entry.
-The resulting hypothesis matrix is which allows to write the hypothesis through $\mathcal H_0^{\vv}(\text{S}):\vC_{S}\vv=\vnull_{p}$.
+The resulting hypothesis matrix is which allows to express the hypothesis as $\mathcal H_0^{\vv}(\text{S}):\vC_{S}\vv=\vnull_{p}$.